How to Grow and Care for Anthurium brownii Indoors

 There are two possible reasons for brown leaf tips in Anthurium brownii.
 One possible reason is that the air is too dry especially where the room temperature is too high.

-To increase humidity, set the pot on a wet pebble tray or place it in the bathroom or other moist areas in the home.
-You can also use a cool mist humidifier to increase humidity.
+To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may grow the plant in a well-lit bathroom and other moist areas in the home.

 The second possible reason for brown leaf tips in Anthurium brownii is soggy soil.
 Maintain the soil moist but not soggy by ensuring that the pot has a drainage hole and that the soil is free-draining (drains easily).